Easy decision to offer new deal to 'badass' Mertens, says Napoli president De Laurentis | Goal.com

 Easy decision to offer new deal to 'badass' Mertens, says Napoli president De Laurentis

-Napoli president Aurelio De Laurentiis has confirmed that the club have offered talismanic winger Dries Mertens a new deal.
+Napoli president Aurelio De Laurentiis has confirmed that the club have offered talismanic forward Dries Mertens a new deal.

 Mertens joined Napoli from PSV for a mere €10 million (£9m/$11m) in the summer of 2013, and has since gone on to write his name in the record books at Stadio San Paolo.